russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Dynamic Lists and Selection Statements.md

 > [!TIP]
 >
-> Try running the command line program we just wrote again.
+> Run the command line program we just wrote again.
 >
-> Typing something other than a number in when prompted.
+> Try typing something other than a number in when prompted.
 >
 > For example, type `five` rather than `5`.
 >